 letsencrypt utility will

-be run, which will change the Apache configuration in order to use the
+be run, which will change the NGINX configuration in order to use the

 appropriate SSL certificates.
 When the server is later restarted,